 Ha!
 In reality, I love this bit of reprieve from the HOT temps that ranged all summer (Sept was the hottest month on record here!!!), and I think it’s nice to have some cool morning temps.
 The funniest is when I go to drop off Autumn and I am wearing shorts and a T shirt, or flip flops and jeans with a tank and all the other parents are so bundled up.
 It’s not that I am not cold, but I am just enjoying being cold for a little bit.

 With lows in the 40’s and highs in the 60’s this week, it’s basically weather to put on the heat, but I am trying my hardest not to.
 So my solution is to bake and cook.
 I made a GIANT vat of marina sauce with short ribs, 2 kinds of sausage, and tons of meatballs on Wednesday.
 And, so much baking!
 Banana bread from Chrissy Teigen’s new book, cookies, and these awesome Fluffernutter Bars, are just a few things that I have whipped up.

 These Fluffernutter Bars are from Untraditional Desserts: 100 Classic Treats with a Twist by Allison Miller.
 Allison blogs at Tornadough Alli, and her awesome new cookbook just came out.
 I am in love with it!!!

-And guess what?!?!?
-Allison’s Fluffernutter Bars recipe rocks!
+Anyway, Allison’s Fluffernutter Bars recipe rocks!
 They taste just like the classic sandwich, but with a fun dessert twist.
 It was just like biting into a sandwich, but it was very fun that it was a dessert.

 The only change I made from her recipe is that her recipe says it makes 12-15 bars, but I cut mine into 24 smaller bars.
 Then I could share with more people! 🙂 Cut into any size bars- just be prepared that they will disappear quickly because everyone will love them.